NotShrirang/tensorax/README.md

 ## 🎓 Learning Resource

-Tensora is an excellent educational tool for understanding:
+Tensorax is an excellent educational tool for understanding:

 - Deep learning internals (how PyTorch/TensorFlow work under the hood)
 - CUDA programming and GPU optimization